 The road splits here for a short distance.
 The higher road is a harder option with a ledge obstacle, where the lower road takes you directly to the steps obstacle.

 Follow up the obstacle.
 This obstacle, like most in the desert, changes on a regular basis.
 After navigating the obstacle, follow a more defined road just past the obstacle around a hillside.

 From this point, the road goes downhill and around an outcropping containing two very minor arches.
 As you go up and around the corner, be mindful there is a blind curve.

 If you travel this road in the opposite direction as to how this guide is written (from south to north) this is a blind corner shelf road with no passing.
 Views of Lockhart Canyon and benches to the west and southwest.

-Follow road as it wraps to the southeast.
-Views of Hatch Point, hoodoos, and spires which are common along the four-wheel drive route.
+Follow the road as it wraps to the southeast.
+There are views of Hatch Point, hoodoos, and spires which are common along the four-wheel drive route.